spdobest/SpringBootWorld/README.md

         - To see the databases - show databases;
         - to create database - create database databaseName;
         - use databasename; // to change the database
+NOTE: always try to write the insert query in the command line, otherwise it will show error like the column is not in fieldlist;
+## Grant all permission to a user
+-GRANT ALL PRIVILEGES ON springsecurity.* TO 'username'@'localhost';